RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

        5          402.3     0.00
        6          418.9     0.00

-*Note*: The order of the data, and appropriate use of NA and zero values matters, but column names do not.
-However it is a good habit to get into formatting it as shown above when using these functions.
+*Note*: The order of the data, and appropriate use of NA and zero values as described is important, and this format is consistent across all the functions.

 2.